The-McKone-Lab/handbook/docs/policies/documentation.md

 ## Your lab notebook as comprehensive record

-The discussion of responsibilities above sounds complicated when requirement is parsed and described in a general way.
+The discussion of responsibilities above sounds complicated when each requirement is parsed and described in a general way.
-But in practice, documenting your lab research is straightforward when you develop the entire process into a consistent workflow for keeping a comprehensive laboratory notebook.
+But in practice, documenting your lab research is straightforward when you fold the process into a consistent workflow for keeping a comprehensive laboratory notebook.
-You are strongly encouraged to review the handbook section on best practices for keeping a lab notebook as you develop a strategy for documenting your lab research.
+You are strongly encouraged to review the handbook section on [best practices for keeping a lab notebook](../professionalTraining/documentingWork.md) as you develop a strategy for documenting your lab research.